bearcove/vixen/internal/COMPONENTS.md

 # Component Architecture

-This document describes how vx crates relate to each other, their responsibilities, assumptions, and filesystem isolation.
+This document describes how vertex crates relate to each other, their responsibilities, assumptions, and filesystem isolation.

 ---